mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Lately, I've been finding that the bottleneck on my home storage server is my 1 Gbps network link, so I've been interested in a network upgrade.
 (TODO: Link)

-The next steps up are either 2.5 Gbps or 10 Gbps.
 Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would probably be too big a jump, so I might as well take a smaller step to 2.5 Gbps.

 The more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
-The consensus seemed to be that it's just as hard to build a 10 Gbps network as it is to build a 2.5 Gbps, so you might as well go for 10 Gbps.
+The consensus seemed to be that it's just as hard to level up to 10 Gbps as it is to 2.5 Gbps, so you might as well go for 10 Gbps.

 I did run into headaches, but I'll cover that more below (TODO: link)